YanlinLiu19/YanlinLiu19.github.io/_teaching/parttime1.md

 ---
 title: "Teaching experience 1"
 collection: teaching
-type: "Undergraduate course"
+type: "Master Peirod"
-permalink: /teaching/2014-spring-teaching-1
+permalink: /teaching/parttime1
-venue: "University 1, Department"
+venue: "Department of Sporting, Tongji University"
-date: 2014-01-01
+date: 2024-10-20
-location: "City, Country"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.

 Heading 1
 ======
+photo in basketball

 Heading 2
 ======
+video in basketball

 Heading 3
 ======